dendronhq/dendron-site/vault/dendron.rfc.14-seed-bank.faq.md

 ### Make Contributions to seeds

 Because a seed is just a git repo, if it is hosted on github/gitlab, you can use the standard pull request procedure.

+## Publishing

+### Why be part of the seed bank?

+Besides for doing the noble work of spreading knowledge, everyone benefits from a growing seed bank.

+As a publisher:
+- your documentation will be made accessible to all Dendronlogist
+- you will get pull requests from users that are actively engaged with your subject matter
+- for all open source projects, you will receive free hosting with analytics and user feedback

+As a consumer:
+- you have online and offline access access to notes that you need
+- you can [[reference|dendron.topic.links.block-references#block-reference]] third material within your own docs